UX/UI Design | MARCH, 2024

 What problem Did we solve?

-The AWS Console Mobile App (ACMA) is an important tool used by millions of customers.
-It enables them to access and monitor cloud resources on-the-go from their mobile device.
-However, a major gap in the app's capabilities was the lack of support for CloudWatch Custom Dashboards, a highly requested feature by customers.
+The AWS Console Mobile App (ACMA) is an important tool used by millions of customers enabling them to access and monitor cloud resources on-the-go from their mobile device.
+However, a notable gap was the lack of capabilities for CloudWatch Custom Dashboards, used by 1.1 million customers.

 What are Cloudwatch Dashboards?